sahib/misc/performance/4_io.rst

 ===========================================

 1. Avoid I/O. (🤡)
+2. Reduce the number of system calls.
-2. Use a sane buffer size with ``read()``/``write()``.
+3. Use a sane buffer size with ``read()``/``write()``.
-3. Use append only writes if possible.
+4. Use append only writes if possible.
-4. Read files sequential, avoid seeking.
+5. Read files sequential, avoid seeking.
-5. Batch small writes, as they evict caches.
+6. Batch small writes, as they evict caches.
-6. Avoid creating too many small files.
+7. Avoid creating too many small files.
-7. Make use of ``mmap()`` where applicable.
+8. Make use of ``mmap()`` where applicable.
-8. Reduce copying (``mmap``, ``sendfile``, ``splice``).
+9. Reduce copying (``mmap``, ``sendfile``, ``splice``).
-9. Compress data if you can spare the CPU cycles.
+10. Compress data if you can spare the CPU cycles.

 .. note::

     1. In many cases I/O can be avoided by doing more things in memory or avoiding duplicate work.
+    2. If you write/read a file several times, then do not open and close it every time.
-    2. Anything between 1 and 32k is mostly fine.
+    3. Anything between 1 and 32k is mostly fine.
 Exact size depends on your system and might vary a little.
 Benchmark to find out.
-    3. Appending to a file is a heavily optimized flow in Linux.
+    4. Appending to a file is a heavily optimized flow in Linux.
 Benefit from this by designing your software accordingly.
-    4. Reading a file backwards is much much slower than reading it sequentially in forward direction.
+    5. Reading a file backwards is much much slower than reading it sequentially in forward direction.
 This is also a heavily optimized case.
 Avoid excessive seeking, even for SSDs (syscall overhead + page cache has a harder time what you will read next)
-    5. Small writes of even a single byte will mark a complete page from the page cache as dirty, i.e. it needs to be written.
+    6. Small writes of even a single byte will mark a complete page from the page cache as dirty, i.e. it needs to be written.
        If done for many pages this will have an impact.
-    6. Every file is stored with metadata and some overhead.
+    7. Every file is stored with metadata and some overhead.
 Prefer to join small files to bigger ones by application logic.
-    7. mmap() can be very useful, especially in seek-heavy applications.
+    8. mmap() can be very useful, especially in seek-heavy applications.
        It can also be used to share the same file over several processes and it has a zero-copy overhead.
-    8. Specialized calls can help to avoid copying data to userspace and do a lot of syscalls by shifting the work to the kernel.
+    9. Specialized calls can help to avoid copying data to userspace and do a lot of syscalls by shifting the work to the kernel.
 In general, try to avoid copying data in your application as much as possible.
-    9. If you have really slow storage (i.e. SD-cards) but a fast CPU, then compressing data might be an option using a fast compression algorithm like lz4 or snappy.
+    10. If you have really slow storage (i.e. SD-cards) but a fast CPU, then compressing data might be an option using a fast compression algorithm like lz4 or snappy.